jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Cabinet-Service/Introduction/Core-Concepts.md

 - Cloud Cabinet Service

-    Provide high quality IDC cabinet resources for customers to achieve hosted service for their own equipment.
-The console displays the customer's cabinet, equipment, IP and bandwidth information.
+    Provides high quality IDC resources for customers to achieve hosted service for their own devices.
+The Console displays the customer's cabinet, device, IP and bandwidth information.

-- Hoisted Computer Room
+- Colocation Center

-    According to the computer room standard of JD Cloud, IDC room resources in different locations are provided for customers.
-We use the concept of computer room to describe the location of the cabinet you rent.
-Different computer rooms are completely isolated.
+    Colocation Center is a type of data center where device, space, and bandwidth are available for rental to customers.
+According to the data center standard of JD Cloud, IDC  resources in different locations are provided for customers.
+We use the concept of data center to describe the location of the cabinet you rent.
+Different data centers are completely isolated.
 You can choose the nearest location.
-At present, computer room resources are available in cn-north, cn-east and cn-south.
+At present, data center resources are available in cn-north, cn-east and cn-south.

-- Hosted Equipment
+- Hosted Device

-    After customers rent the cabinets, they can have their own equipment hosted to the JD Cloud room, including but not limited to servers, switches, routers, firewalls, etc.
+    After customers rent the cabinets, they can have their own device hosted to the JD Cloud data center, including but not limited to servers, switches, routers, firewalls, etc.

 - Hosted Cabinet